 The club has identified its operational risks and has in place appropriate controls to manage and mitigate such risks, consistent with good practice, regulatory guidance and legislation relating to human resources, financial crime, business continuity and information security.
 As the club employs independent third-party managers to manage its day-to-day activities, appropriate controls are also in place to monitor the club's outsourcing of its operations.

-Detailed risk disclosures for credit, market and liquidity risk are set out in detail in note 12 to the financial statements, starting on page 30.
+Detailed risk disclosures for credit, market and liquidity risk are set out in detail in Note 12 to the financial statements.